aria1991/Truffle-Deployment/README.md

 - In the migration file, use the `deployer.deploy` method to deploy your contract to the Ethereum network.
 You will need to pass the contract name and any constructor arguments that your contract requires as arguments to the `deploy` method.

-Here is an example of a Truffle migration file that deploys the `FileStorage` contract from the previous example:
+Here is an example of a Truffle migration file that deploys the `FileStorage` contract as an example:

 ```javascript
 const FileStorage = artifacts.require("FileStorage");